ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

    4. Create a report of count distribution afer splitting.
    5. Save the dataset splits in an output directory.
    6. Save the report to specified directory.
+   7. For all the above task in sampling and splitting I created a scikit learn pipeline.

 # Gold Layer (Notebook: gold_layer)
 1. Create a copy of silver delta into a dataframe